All Episodes

 So we'll have to come back to it another day.

-As as to your notion that Social Security is not uh is not welfare.
+As to your notion that Social Security is not welfare, Barbara, I don't have to take issue with you.

-I think if you're seventy, you have long ago collected your contributions to Social Security, and in fact, you are now your social security checks are being paid for with Social Security taxes by people who are working today who think their checks, their their their uh deductions are going into an account with their name on it.
+And in fact, you are now, your Social Security checks are being paid for with Social Security taxes by people who are working today who think their checks, their deductions are going into an account with their name on it.

 Of course, I don't think too many people believe that anymore.

-That's why Robert Samuelson in the Washington Post is calling this the program has become a welfare program now, because people who are working today are paying your benefits.
+That's why Robert Samuelson in the Washington Post is calling this, the program has become a welfare program now, because people who are working today are paying your benefits.

 You long ago collected everything you put in.